Why Do My Glasses Keep Breaking in the Dishwasher?

 Generally, used glasses with various thickness levels are prone to breaking.
 After contact with thermal shock, the thin part of glass becomes cool or hot quicker than its thicker part, resulting in expansion or contraction faster.
 As a result, your glass will break.

 Not loading glasses correctly and not keeping enough space between them might be another reason your glasses break.
+Because of the water pressure in the dishwasher, if you do not place them correctly, glasses can be clinking each other.

 Why Do Wine Glasses Break in the Dishwasher?